george343/capstone/README.md

 #1.
 Why you believe your project satisfies the distinctiveness and complexity requirements, mentioned above.

 My program uses django for the backend with a few javascript functions and 2 models.
-It is a (not very beautiful) copy of Youtube.
+It is a (not very beautiful) clone of Youtube.

 #2.
 What’s contained in each file you created.